 There is myth, lore, legend and magic associated with Elderberry, in addition to its revered health benefits.
 Taking a little trip into the history and ethnobotany of Elderberry proves to be a fun time.
 This small tree has been with humans for a long time.
 Many Native American nations have reported extensive knowledge on uses for various parts of Elderberry.
 Seeds found in Switzerland Neolithic pole-dwellings hint that Elderberry was cultivated as early as 2000 B.C.E. and discovered a long while before that time.
 In written history, Hippocrates (460- 370 BC) and Pliny the Elder both noted Elderberry’s medicinal properties.

 In English and Scandinavian folklore Hyldemoer or ‘Elder Mother’ was said to inhabit the elder tree.
-Seemingly a Baba Yaga of sorts, Hyldemoer is the goddess or nymph of life and death - and vegetation - and has the power to protect or harm.
+Hyldemoer is the goddess or nymph of life and death - and vegetation - and has the power to protect or harm.
 It was said that one should ask the Elder Mother for permission to take parts of the tree for its herbal and protective qualities, else you may be cursed.
 One such way to ask permission is to make an offering to the tree and in reverence speak something like “Lacy Ellhorn, give me of thy wood, and I will give thee of mine, when I become a tree”.
-So, the Elderberry tree and Hyldemoer have mixed reputations.

 Maybe some people who didn’t ask had some bad luck - some traditions warn to never burn the wood or cut the trees for fear of cursing.
-Hyldemoer could be considered fickle, but it sounds like she reacts kindly to being asked permission.
+Hyldemoer could be considered fickle, but it sounds like she reacts kindly when asked for permission.

 A few age-old Elderberry uses